Dylkln/NetworkHomologsFinder/README.md

 # NetworkHomologsFinder

 NHF is a program that finds homologs in a sequence similarity network.
-It takes a sequence similarity network and an ID list in input, and returns "run" files and homologs in output.
+It takes a sequence similarity network and an ID list in input, and returns "run" files in output.

 ## Download the program